15 Petty Divorce Stories from History That Actually Happened

 10. Martha & William Clements (1656, Massachusetts)

 Martha and William Clements were a Boston couple locked in conflict.
 In 1656, their case went before Justice Humphrey Atherton.
-While records don’t confirm if a divorce was granted, the preserved court documents show the early legal process in action, as Martha testified against her husband’s conduct.
+The preserved court documents show the early legal process in action.
+While records don’t confirm if a divorce was granted, Martha testified against her husband’s conduct.
 It’s one of the earliest written records of a contested marriage in colonial New England.

 11. Cornelia van Nijenroode & Pieter Cnoll (1689, Holland)